snowyivu/ShinyColors/README.md

 After the game URL add #myPage=single or #myPage=multiple to download a single csv or multiple member's homescreen lines at once.

+**Switch to original font**

+After the game URL add #originalFont=on if you'd prefer to keep the original Japanese font when the patch is active